-The Hamlet Area designation on Schedule A2 - Land Use Plan serves to identify the location and boundaries for the hamlets in Georgina with associated policies serving to preserve and enhance the cultural heritage and rural residential character that is unique to each hamlet.
+The purpose of The Hamlet Area designation on Schedule A2 - Land Use Plan is to recognize and establish firm boundaries serves to identify the location and boundaries for the hamlets in Georgina with associated policies serving to preserve and enhance the cultural heritage and rural residential character that is unique to each hamlet.

-- 7.3.1 Permitted uses in the Hamlet Area designation include:
+- 7.3.1 Permitted uses in the Hamlet Area shall be include:

-- (a) a single detached dwelling,
+- (a) a single detached dwellings,

-- (b) an accessory apartment;
+- (b) an accessory apartments;

 - (c) an accessory apartment in a detached accessory building or structure;

 - (d) a garden suite;

 - (e) community facilities, such as halls, arenas, police and fire stations, medical facilities, recreational facilities;

-- (f) institutional uses such as places of worship and cemeteries;
+- (f) institutional uses such as places of worship, cemeteries;

-- (g) home occupation;
+- (g) home occupations;

 - (h) home industry;

 - (i) small-scale commercial uses;

 - (j) small-scale industrial uses.